Skip to main content

 Open a PR against develop

 Fork, branch, and send a pull request targeting develop.
 Conventional-commit titles (feat:, fix:, perf:) render with color tags above, and once it merges your row lands in the first-contributions log alongside everyone else's.
-Set a profile picture first if you want your contribution to show up on this page.
+Set a profile picture first if you want a spotlight card up top.
+Your PRs and your row in the log appear either way.